A New Approach to Generalized Fractional Derivatives: Conclusion

-According to Figure 1 and Figure 2, we notice that the characteristics of the fractional derivative is highly affected by the value of $\rho$, thus it provides a new direction for control applications.

-The paper presents a new fractional differentiation, which generalizes the Riemann-Liouville and Hadamard fractional derivatives into a single form, which when a parameter is fixed at different values, produces the above derivatives as special cases.
-Example is given to compare results.
+The paper presents an extended fractional differentiation, which generalizes the Riemann-Liouville and the Hadamard fractional derivatives into a single form, which when a parameter is fixed at different values or by taking limits produces the above derivatives as special cases.
+It is also pointed out that this new derivative is not equivalent to Erd\'{e}lyi-Kober derivative, which is the genealization of the Riemann-Liouville derivative.

-In a future project, we will derive formulae for the Mellin, Laplace and Fourier transforms for the generalized fractional operators.
-We already know that we can deduce Hadamard and Riemann-Liouville operators for the special cases of $\rho$.
-We want to further investigate the effect on the new parameter $\rho$.